Find Casual Connections in Edinburgh

 Here's the thing about Edinburgh - everyone's too polite.
 Unlike Glasgow where people just say what they mean, Edinburgh folk will be lovely to you even if they're not interested.
 Which makes casual dating a bit confusing because you're never quite sure where you stand.

 That's where being upfront helps.
 If you're both clear about wanting something casual, suddenly all that politeness turns into actual respect for boundaries.
 Edinburgh can do direct communication, it just needs permission first.
+Our FAQ has tips on being clear without being awkward about it.

 The Practical Bit